IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 While the above two options are recommended because they have been tested by the Dataverse Project Team, it is also possible to use a DataCite Client API as a proxy to DataCite.
 In this case, requests made to the Client API are captured and passed on to DataCite for processing.
 The application will interact with the DataCite Client API exactly as if it were interacting directly with the DataCite API, with the only difference being the change to the base endpoint URL.

 For example, the Australian Data Archive (ADA) successfully uses the Australian National Data Service (ANDS) API (a proxy for DataCite) to mint their DOIs through their Dataverse installation using a ``doi.baseurlstring`` value of "https://researchdata.ands.org.au/api/doi/datacite" as documented at https://documentation.ands.org.au/display/DOC/ANDS+DataCite+Client+API .
-As ADA did for ANDS DOI minting, any DOI provider (and their corresponding DOI configuration parameters) other than DataCite must be tested with the Dataverse software to establish whether or not it will function properly.
+As ADA did for ANDS DOI minting, any DOI provider (and their corresponding DOI configuration parameters) other than DataCite must be tested with the Dataverse Software to establish whether or not it will function properly.

-Out of the box, the Dataverse software is configured to use a test MDS DataCite base URL string.
+Out of the box, the Dataverse Software is configured to use a test MDS DataCite base URL string.
 You can delete it like this:

 ``./asadmin delete-jvm-options '-Ddoi.baseurlstring=https\://mds.test.datacite.org'``